NuGet/Home/designs/VisualStudio-PartialRestoreOptimization.md

 Unlike command line restores, where it's 1 process, 1 restore operation, Visual Studio is a long lived process.
 All restores in Visual Studio are solution based.
 What this means is we just run restore for every loaded project.
 Every restore operation in Visual Studio has the same scope.

-If you refer to [no-op restore](https://github.com/NuGet/Home/wiki/NuGet-Restore-No-Op), and apply the implementation context, we could really simplify the relevant for no-op restore down to:
+If you refer to [no-op restore](https://github.com/NuGet/Home/wiki/NuGet-Restore-No-Op), we can simplify the no-op relevant information to:

+* Inputs
-* Project inputs (evaluated project file, PackageReference & all ProjectReference).
-That includes the inputs for all children projects.
-The PackageSpec models contains the settings, etc.
+  * Evaluated project file, PackageReference & all ProjectReference
+  * That includes the inputs for all children projects.
+  * NuGet settings, such as sources, global packages folders.
+* Outputs
+  * Project specific
+    * assets file
+    * msbuild files
-* Project specific restore outputs like assets file, msbuild files & the lock file
+    * the lock file
+    * the cache file
+  * Shared
-* The needed packages on disk/packages folder.
+    * required packages on disk

-The first 2 are fewer and change more frequently.
+The inputs change quite frequently.
-The last one is infrequently changed.
+The project specific outputs can be affected by common user gestures such as "git clean", removing the obj folder.

+The shared outputs such as the packages from the global packages folder change infrequently.
 It requires customers to delete the global packages folder or any of the fallback folders.

 The current no-op optimization can be disabled, through a force switch on the commandline and certain gestures in Visual Studio.